RattleyCooper/framecounter/README.md

 ## 👀 Reactive Scheduling with Conditions

-(The most powerful part of FrameCounter)
+(The most powerful part of ReacTick)

 `watch condition, every(N)`